zhedar/cwa-verification-server/README.md

 In either case open a terminal pointing to the directory you put the sources in.
 The local build process is described afterwards depending on the way you choose.

 #### Maven based build
-This is the recommmended way for taking part in the development actively.
+This is the recommmended way for taking part in the development.
 Please check, whether following prerequisites are installed on your machine:
 - [Open JDK 11](https://openjdk.java.net) or a similar JDK 11 compatible VM
 - [Maven](https://apache.maven.org)